Rubaikaa/Data-Science-Internship-Projects/README.md

-# 👩‍💻 Data Science Internship Projects Hub
+# 👩‍💻 Data Science Internship Projects (Developers Hub)

 Welcome to the Data Science Internship Repository!
 This space is designed to help you gain real-world experience in applying machine learning and data science across multiple domains, such as HR analytics, NLP summarization, healthcare, and finance.